Nassau vacation rentals

 The Bahamas are a vacation mecca in part thanks to their reliably nice weather.
 You’re likely to encounter sunshine and warm temperatures any time of the year, although there are wet and dry seasons.
 Summers tend to bring rain, while winters are more arid.
 Hurricane season stretches from June to November, so it’s a good idea to keep tabs on the weather forecasts during those months.
 Expect crowds to swell during Spring Break, when the college crowd descends on Nassau.
 On December 26, July 10, and January 1, there are festive Junkanoo celebrations — street parties featuring colorful, intricate costumes; dancing; and general revelry.

-What are the top things to do in Nassau?
+Top things to do in Nassau

 National Art Gallery of the Bahamas